Welcome to Atelier de Sarah, a handcrafted furniture studio-workshop situated in Paris.

 Following a career in education and marketing within a multinational giant of the beauty industry, I decided to live my passion and devote myself entirely to a craft, now rare: furniture making.

-But the trees have grown older…..40 years later, it was in France, thanks to the prestigious “Ecole Boulle” and l’INFA, coupled with numerous internships in the wood working industry, that I was able to transform an amateur hobby into a professional craft.
+40 years later, it was in France, thanks to the prestigious “Ecole Boulle” and l’INFA, coupled with numerous internships in the wood working industry, that I was able to transform a hobby into a professional craft.